 When this happens, many individuals turn to whitening procedures to reclaim their smiles.
 However, dental professionals recommend avoiding whitening products if you have gum disease or gingivitis.
 This is because whitening solutions typically contain specialized teeth bleach.
 The active ingredient in these products can exacerbate your existing issues and increase teeth sensitivity.
 So, how do you get whiter teeth if you have gum disease or related issues?
 The first step to your dream smile is addressing your gum disease.

 Gum disease, or periodontitis, is a condition that affects both your gums and teeth.
-It typically starts when bacteria begins growing in your mouth.
+It typically starts when bacteria begin growing in your mouth.
 At this stage, dental professionals call it gingivitis.
 If you have gingivitis, you may notice that you bleed easily from brushing your teeth.
 You may also experience inflamed gums.
 These symptoms are caused by the build-up of plaque in your mouth.

 If left untreated, gingivitis will advance to full-blown gum disease.
-When this happens, the inner layer of gum and bone pull away from your teeth.
+When this happens, the inner layer of gum and bone pulls away from your teeth.
 This process creates little pockets in your mouth.
 These pockets collect debris and, over time, can become infected.
 It's important to treat gingivitis and gum disease immediately after being diagnosed.
 Long-term, this disease can lead to tooth loss from the destruction of tissue that surrounds your teeth.